Wilhelm Mauseth

-The reason for the name changes in his life are interesting, During the Boer War the name Wilhelm seemed to be to "Dutch" for the English, so this was changed to the more anglicized William, later on the Mauseth was changed to Manseth which was much more English.
+The reason for the name changes in his life are interesting, During the Boer War the name Wilhelm seemed to be too "Dutch" for the English, so this was changed to the more anglicized William, later on the Mauseth was changed to Manseth which was much more English.
 This was used as a family name until his death, so he died as William Alfred Manseth.